qlik-download/fort-installer/README.md

 it will delete underlying kubernetes(k3d) cluster, so next time doing `qliksense install` will take as much time as it took initially

 _NOTE_: The above commands will not delete fort from the tenant.
 It has to be done manually in Administration inside management console.

+## Common Issues

+Sometimes authentication to the fort url fails and cookies are not loaded properly in the fort domain.
+In that case try to visit `https://<YOUR-FORT-URL>/fort/status/` and yes slash (`/`) at the end required